pydantic/logfire/docs/legal/terms_of_service.md

 ### 3.4 Service Levels

-_PSI_ will use commercially reasonable efforts to provide individual _Logfire Cloud_ to you in accordance with the _PSI_ Service Level Agreement ("SLA"), currently available [here](service_level_agreement.md), and which may be modified from time to time.
+_PSI_ will use commercially reasonable efforts to provide the _Logfire Cloud_ to you in accordance with the _PSI_ Service Level Agreement ("SLA"), currently available [here](service_level_agreement.md), and which may be modified from time to time.
 Except as set forth in the SLA, however, _Logfire Cloud_ are not subject to any particular service levels or service availability, and they are provided to the Customer strictly on an "as is" and